slime-systems/slime-document--support/docs/api.md

 ### Trading Document: Download PDF

-Get an ephemeral document URL that can be used to download the PDF file.
+Obtain an ephemeral document URL to download the PDF file.

-The download should be initiated right after receiving the response, as the URL will expire in one minute.
+Please ensure to initiate the download promptly, as the URL expires in one minute.

-There is also an option to redirect to the target location instead of outputting a JSON response.
+There is also an option to `redirect` to the target location instead of receiving a JSON response.

 See also: